Home Healthcare Healthcare Basics Vaccinations in Spain

 Vaccination requirements for traveling to Spain may exist depending on your nationality; you should check with a Spanish embassy or consulate in your area before you arrive, to make sure.

-You can also find more country-specific details on these diseases, such as where they are prevalent and what vaccines protect against them, from the European Commission Travel Advice.
+You can also find more country-specific details on these diseases, such as where they exist and what vaccines protect against them, from the European Commission Travel Advice.

 Useful resources

-Do you need further information on immunization and vaccinations in Spain?
+Do you need further information on vaccinations in Spain?
 There are several useful guides that provide more details, such as: